-Applications for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
+The completed application packet for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
 Applications will only be processed if all documents are received on time.
 Applicants may be asked to schedule an interview with a faculty member as part of the screening process for admission to the MSW program.
 The application process is lengthy.
 It is recommended to begin no later than December 15th.

 *Should January 15th fall on a weekend, application packets will be due by the end of business (5:00 pm P.S.T.) the last weekday BEFORE January 15th.

-- Three references using the program's recommendation forms from professionals (e.g. supervisors, employees, professors) who can attest to the applicant's aptitude for graduate study and performance in social work roles and tasks.
-If applicant has a BSW degree, a fourth reference must be completed by the applicant's field instructor using the Field Instructor Recommendation Form.
+- Three references using the program's recommendation forms from professionals (e.g. supervisors, employers, professors) who can attest to the applicant's aptitude for graduate study and performance in social work roles and tasks

-- If applying for the Advanced Standing (32 credit) program of study, applicants must request that a copy of their field placement evaluation be forwarded to the University of Nevada, Reno, School of Social Work from the BSW program.
+- If applying for the Advanced Standing (32-credit) program of study, applicants must upload a copy of their field placement evaluation with their application

 - Admission Checklist